-Students needing written proof of their enrollment may request an enrollment verification certificate from the National Student Clearinghouse.
-This is available through the BannerWeb 949 system on the college website.
-If verification is not available, then student should contact the Registrar's office.
+Students needing written proof of their enrollment may request an Enrollment Verification Certificate from the National Student Clearinghouse.
+This is available through the MySTC Experience system on the college website.
+If verification is not available, the student should contact the Registrar's Office.